jtorske/WildlifeRescueScheduleGenerator/README.md

 Group members are: Hiu Sum Yuen, Bruce Gillis, Jordan Torske, Elea Bahhadi
+# Example Wildlife Rescue Schedule Generator

+## What to install
+WIP
+## How to use
+WIP
 ## Classes
 ### Animal
 This class represents an Animal object with attributes like animal ID, species, orphan status, active time, nickname, and a Feeding object.
 The class provides a constructor, toString method, and getter methods for each attribute.